YouTube

 African Cup of Nations, Abidjan

-Then after we were back on the drink again, stopping at a roadside vendor to try the local palm wine… it’s hard to explain but imagine Fanta lemon, warm, flat, no sweetness and a harsh smell…so pretty much nothing like Fanta Lemon but it had that bitter taste.
-My guide warned the drink can cause stomach issues but gave me two cups. 😬
+Then we were back on the drink again, stopping at a roadside vendor to try the local palm wine – one of the most authentic Ivory Coast drinks you can experience.
+It’s hard to explain, but imagine Fanta lemon, warm, flat, no sweetness and a harsh smell…so pretty much nothing like Fanta Lemon, but it had that bitter taste.
+My guide warned that the drink can cause stomach issues, but gave me two cups. 😬

 African Cup of Nations, Abidjan